ctoyan/ponieproxy/README.md

 `Note:` The default filters adds the regex lines between parens.
 For example - `(REGEX_ON_LINE_ONE)|(REGEX_ON_LINE_TWO)`

 ### With custom filters
 Clone/Fork this repository.
 [Write your filters](filters/README.md).
-Then `cd` into the cloned repo and run:
+Then `cd` into the cloned repo in `cmd/ponieproxy` and run:

 ```
+go install
-go run ./cmd/main.go -o OUTPUT_DIR -u URLS_FILE
+ponieproxy -o OUTPUT_DIR -u URLS_FILE
 ```

 ## Arguments